swirlai/swirl-search/docs/index.md

 To integrate SWIRL Enterprise with a generative AI, you create an AIProvider record, as described [in the Enterprise Guide](./Enterprise-Guide.md#managing-ai-providers).

+## Why don't you use GitHub Issues?

+We prefer to use [our free Slack channel](https://join.slack.com/t/swirlmetasearch/shared_invite/zt-1qk7q02eo-kpqFAbiZJGOdqgYVvR1sfw) for support.

 ## What is the SWIRL Architecture & Technology Stack

 SWIRL products use the Python/Django/Celery/Redis stack, with PostgreSQL recommended for production deployments.